Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-David Gardner about 3 years ago
+David Gardner over 3 years ago

 As an OUSD parent and an educator within District 5, I oppose the expansion of Aspire ERES.
 We need to invest in quality public schools, and not continue to drain resources from the district and its families!